Call our experts

 Delivery FAQs

-Delivery is dependent on the volume of green roof system you purchase. and which system and products.
-The website will automatically calculate the delivery charge for you, and we work with the UK pallet network and each pallet costs £74 + VAT.
+Delivery is dependent on the volume of green roof system or which system and products you purchase.
+The website will automatically calculate the delivery charge for you, and we work with the UK pallet network and each pallet costs £84 + VAT.
 Each system has a different volume per pallet.
-Please get in touch for delivery costs of any items from the Products page or if you require something that isn’t standard on our website and we will provide a bespoke delivery cost.

 The minimum amount of green roof system we can supply is 10m2. and the amount you put in your basket will automatically default to 10m2.
 This is because there is a significant amount of work involved in rolling our sedum blankets off the field and then packaging it together on a pallet.